torvalds/linux/Documentation/virt/kvm/halt-polling.rst

   essentially converted to host kernel time with the aim of decreasing latency when entering the guest.

-- Halt polling will only be conducted by the host when no other tasks are runnable on that cpu, otherwise the polling will cease immediately and schedule will be invoked to allow that other task to run.
+- Halt polling will only be conducted by the host when anal other tasks are runnable on that cpu, otherwise the polling will cease immediately and schedule will be invoked to allow that other task to run.
 Thus this doesn't allow a guest to cause denial of service of the cpu.